grimme-lab/xtb_docs/source/qcxms_doc/qcxms_plot.rst

    (JCAMP-DX format).
 Copy it to the working directory as `exp.dat`.
 PlotMS reads the `exp.dat` and compares your calculated spectrum directly to the experiment (inverted).
    There is currently no feature to do this for the CID spectrum as well.

+There are some useful commandline options to  your results.

 Visualization of Trajectories